ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 ## Domain model
-The domain model for our Chirp application consists of two entities represented by the classes Cheep, Author.
+The domain model for our Chirp application consists of two entities represented by the classes Cheep and Author.
-Our domain model also consists of the class Follow which represents a relation between two Author's.
+Our domain model also consists of the class Follow which represents a relation between two Authors.
+Instead of using objects as our references between Follow and Author we use strings, as well as in the likes relation.
 Author inherits from Microsoft.AspNetCore.Identity's IdentityUser.
-Instead of using objects as our references between Follow and Author we use strings, as well as in the likes relation.\

 ![](images/DomainModelChirp.drawio.png) \
 *Illustration of our domain model*